ocean1/dvqu.art/posts/webgen/README.md

 ## Conclusion

 I wanted to do a quick test post, if you got to the end, feel also free to fork the [website](https://github.com/ocean1/dvqu.art) or the [micro web generator](https://github.com/ocean1/mwg) and open pull requests.
-For the next steps, I guess I'll be fixing the issue with links... :P and probably add a minimal site template to the generator, and documentation.
+For the next steps, I guess I'll probably add a minimal site template to the generator, and documentation.
+Other than that, we should be able to handle actual anchor hashes.

 There's also some things I'd like to explore such as adding a table of content to post pages, and maybe a search functionality.
 Perhaps I might explore these ideas in future posts.